Cosmic Encounter: First Eon edition (1977) and subsequent expansion sets (1978–1982)

 bases which you must build to win the game, giving the positional and matching requirements of pit-and-pebble games, as well as a betting flavor like poker."
 Minch concluded with a recommendation, saying, "This is a simple game both to learn and to play.
 Best of all, it’s fun and pretty much open-ended."

 In the inaugural edition of Ares Magazine (March 1980), Greg Costikyan rated the game 9 out of 9, saying, "The result is a weird, constantly mutating, and gripping game that does not lose its appeal even after innumerable playings.
 The addition of any of the four expansion sets makes Cosmic Encounter even more fascinating."

 In the March 1981 edition of The Space Gamer (No. 37) Steve Jackson gave a thumbs up, saying, "I like Cosmic Encounter.
 It's totally original, and a lot of fun.
 I recommend it without reservation to gamers".

 In the October 1981 edition of The Space Gamer (No. 44), Forrest Johnson thought the continued publication of expansion sets (six to that point in time) was perhaps an indication that the game was losing replay value: "Expansion sets 1 and 2 would be more valuable to a new player; Eon Products is approaching the point of diminishing returns.
 But sets 6 and 7 still have a lot of value for CE enthusiasts."

 West End Games and Games Workshop editions (1986)

 In the March 1986 edition of White Dwarf (Issue 75), Tim Wilson gave the re-issued game an overall rating of 8 out of 10, saying, "Cosmic Encounter is an easy, light-hearted game with plenty of scope for devious strategy and backstabbing...
 The earlier version of this game [published by Eon] proved too scarce and expensive for it to become well-known: try it now, and see why it was worth re-releasing."

+Larry Trask reviewed Cosmic Encounter for Adventurer magazine and stated that "the game as a whole works very well indeed; for sheer entertainment value, Cosmic Encounter is hard to beat.
+Anyone who missed out on the original edition eight years ago should hurry out to buy this one."